Watson Davis Award for Service

 Nature of the Award

 The Watson Davis Award, commemorating the founder of the Association, was established in 1975.
-The award is sponsored by the Association-at-Large and is administered by the Membership Committee.
+The award is sponsored by the Association-at-Large.

 Presentation of the Award